Zephaniah Swift Professor of Law

 Animal Law, Antitrust, First Amendment, Innovation, Intellectual Property, Patent Law

-Hillary Greene is the Zephaniah Swift Professor of Law at the University of Connecticut School of Law.
-Her research and teaching interests focus upon animal welfare, First Amendment law, antitrust/competition policy, and patent law.
+Hillary Greene is the Zephaniah Swift Professor of Law at the University of Connecticut School of Law where her research and teaching interests focus upon antitrust/competition policy, patent, First Amendment and, more recently, animal law.
+She also served as the Inaugural Director of the law school’s Intellectual Property and Entrepreneurship Law Clinic.

-Professor Greene served as the inaugural director of the Law School’s Intellectual Property and Entrepreneurship Law Clinic from 2007 to 2012.
-Previously, Professor Greene worked as a litigation associate at Cahill Gordon & Reindel LLP in New York.
-She then served as acting deputy assistant general counsel for policy studies and as the project director for intellectual property at the Federal Trade Commission’s Office of the General Counsel.
-During her time at the FTC, she was a primary organizer of public hearings (also undertaken with the Department of Justice) and a primary author of the resulting FTC Report, To Promote Innovation: The Proper Balance Of Competition And Patent Law And Policy.
+Prior to academia, she was an associate at Cahill Gordon & Reindel focusing primarily on a combination of antitrust and First Amendment matters.
+She then joined the Federal Trade Commission serving as staff attorney, acting deputy assistant general counsel for policy studies, and then project director for intellectual property within the Office of the General Counsel.
+While at the FTC, she was a primary organizer of public hearings (also undertaken with the Department of Justice) and a primary author of the resulting FTC Report, To Promote Innovation: The Proper Balance of Competition and Patent Law And Policy.
 Project members received the FTC’s Outstanding Team Effort Award.

 Professor Greene is a graduate of Yale Law School and Yale College (summa cum laude, Phi Beta Kappa, with distinction in her major – Economics and Political Science).